QianLI-QL/MARS/README.md

 ## Example

-After MARS is installed, you can test the insulation by typing the following into R.
+After installing MARS, you can test the insulation by typing the following into R.
 ```
 library('Rcpp')
 library('RcppArmadillo')